 - 6.7 (a) Notwithstanding any of the provisions contained in this clause, employees are able to take time off in lieu when they are required to work overtime.
 Time off in lieu can include normal overtime provisions such as transport and meal allowance.
-Time in lieu will be done by agreement between teams/employees affected and their team leader or manager. - (b) Bayswater and Liddell Operator agreements concerning balance time, insofar as they contain provisions otherwise inconsistent with the

-Version 1: May 2008 Page 14 of 71 Agreement, shall take precedence over such Agreement provisions, to the extent of the inconsistency.
+Time in lieu will be done by agreement between teams/employees affected and their team leader or manager. - (b) Bayswater and Liddell Operator agreements concerning balance time, insofar as they contain provisions otherwise inconsistent with the Agreement, shall take precedence over such Agreement provisions, to the extent of the inconsistency.